runmat-org/runmat/website/content/blog/in-defense-of-matlab-whiteboard-style-code.md

 ---

-*The problem was never the syntax—it was the runtime.
-Here is why readable math still matters in an LLM-assisted code gen world.*
+*The issue was never the syntax—it was the runtime.
+Why readable math still matters in a world aided by LLM-assisted code generation*

-## Introduction
+## The enduring relevance of MATLAB in modern engineering

 If you look at the most preferred language list on any Stack Overflow developer survey, you will usually find MATLAB hovering near the bottom.
 It sits there alongside VBA and COBOL, often dismissed by modern software engineers as a dinosaur.
 You have probably seen the memes: complaints about license manager errors, the massive install size, or the feeling that it is a language strictly for "old-school academics.”